up42/up42-py/docs/analytics.md

 A workflow is a sequence of data blocks and processing blocks.
 It defines an order for operations.

-A workflow starts with a data block and is usually followed by one or more processing blocks.
+A workflow starts with a data block, which may be followed by processing blocks.
+You can add one data block and up to five processing blocks to a workflow.

 ![A workflow graph](images/workflow-graph.png)